 # Navigate on your server to the desired repository location cd /desired/path # Create the directory mkdir foo.git # Navigate inside the new directory cd foo.git # Initiate a bare git repository git init --bare --shared=2664

---bare ensures that the repository only contains the version control information and doesn’t have any local files.
+--bare flag ensures that the repository only contains the version control information and doesn't have any local files.
 This is necessary to be able to clone and push to the repository.
+Setting

 --shared=2664 sets the

-core.sharedRepository which forces git to do all new file creation with 2664 permissions.
-This helps to avoid issues with multiple people pushing to the repository.
+core.sharedRepository setting, which forces git to do all new file creation with 2664 permissions.
+This helps to avoid issues with multiple users pushing to the repository.

-foo.git repository already exists and you need to fix it, do the following:
+foo.git repository already exists and you need to fix the permissions after-the-fact, perform the following commands

 # Navigate to the repository cd /path/to/repo/foo.git # Apply fixes chgrp -R swdev * #may require sudo chmod -R ug+rws * #may require sudo